jlyons6100/RS-Pattern-Matching/README.md

 ### 3. Cleaned data.
 Completely flat line plots aren't useful.
 Price doesn't change enough to profit.
 Also eliminated plots where the price stayed the same for multiple weeks at a time.
 Additionally, highly irregular graphs can indicate special circumstances such as Price Manipulation (Large groups of people artificially raise price to profit) and obsolete items (With the introduction of new better items, some older items are no longer traded)

+### 4. Created 3 machine_learning_X.py files.
+Outputs saved to simple text files, model names next to accuracies.
+TODO: Create table of accuracy values for visualization.
+#### Issue 5: I don't know anything about machine learning.
+I solved this issue by reading an introduction to machine learning on a programming site and working through "Hello World" type Machine Learning programs.
+#### Issue 6: SVM with an rbf kernel was running infinitely on an input dataset of 936,000 points.
+I solved this by reading that on "above the 200,000 observation range, it's wise to pick linear learners."
+Since I have nearly a million observations, I don't think it would be wise for me to use SVM  in this case.

 ## How to Use:

 ### scrape_graph_info.py